Connecticut Spousal Support Calculator

 326 Conn.
 81

-The Connecticut Supreme Court affirmed that fault can be considered in alimony determinations, particularly when the fault has economic consequences.
-The court emphasized that marital misconduct affecting the economic circumstances of the parties is relevant to alimony awards under CGS § 46b-82.
+Fault can be considered when it has economic consequences.
+Marital misconduct affecting economic circumstances is relevant under CGS § 46b-82.

 Connell v.
 Connell (2014)